Quantified Research evidence for Joudry Sound Therapy

 (Sound Therapy for the Learning Disabled Child Rintel)

 Sound Therapy Study on Asian Nurses Studying for Australian Nursing Registration

-When the women arrived here, they were profoundly traumatised.
-Some had never left their home town before.
-Most had never lived alone before, and had been greatly dependant on family and community.
+When the women arrived here, they were profoundly traumatized.
+Some had never left their hometown before.
+Most had never lived alone before and had been greatly dependant on family and community.
 Most had left behind husbands and children.
-They suffered extreme home sickness.
+They suffered extreme homesickness.

 Many had borrowed huge sums of money.
 All were shocked to find out that their English was worse than they thought.
 They were obsessed by the fear of failing their exams and having to return to their countries, greatly in debt, and struggling even more than before to support their children.

 At the end of the period most students reported sleeping better.
 Many improved in reading & listening comprehension & were able to extend their concentration span.
 Some heard more clearly & understood more spoken English.
 Some developed a love for the music, radically different to their own, and linked this with increased happiness.